 The driveway threshold finish within property boundary line is to contrast with driveway entry.

-The footpath and driveway entry on the Council property must be installed to the satisfaction of WCC Manager of Works.
+The footpath and driveway entry on the Council property must be installed to the satisfaction of Council’s Development Engineering Manager..

-A Landscape Plan is to be submitted to Council for approval prior to the issue of the Construction Certificate showing proposed paving, driveway pavement 222 x 112 x 80mm Adbri Masonry colour charcoal, hone finish paving units in a herringbone pattern, footpath design levels, street tree details and location of all services.
+The Final Landscape Plan required by Condition 24 is to be submitted to Council for approval prior to the issue of the Construction Certificate showing must show proposed paving, driveway pavement 222 x 112 x 80mm Adbri Masonry colour charcoal, hone finish paving units in a herringbone pattern, footpath design levels, street tree details and location of all services.

 Street Trees City Centre

 The developer must address the street frontage by installing street tree planting.
-The number and species for this development is/are two (2) Cupaniopsis anacardiodes 200 litre container size in accordance with AS 2303:2018: Tree stock for landscape use.
+The existing Cupaniopsis anacardiodes at the eastern end of the site may be removed and three (3) additional Cupaniopsis anacardiodes 200 litre container size in accordance with AS 2303:2018: Tree stock for landscape use shall be planted along the street frontage as shown on the approved concept landscape plan.
 Tree pit detailing is to be in accordance with the Wollongong City Council Public Domain Technical Manual.
 Dial Before You Dig must be consulted prior to any excavation on site.
 Pot holing must be carried out to determine service location.
 Location of street tree plantings to be sited to ensure no conflict occurs with street light poles.

 Tree pits must be adequately mulched, plants installed and tree guard/staking/tree grille/edging installed to the satisfaction of WCC Manager of Works.